moniknakrani/monik/README.md

 - add 64bit system option

 ## General:
-- annotate every line and create documentation
+- annotate every line
+- create documentation
 - general improvements to Help (no arguments)
 - general improvements to arguments
-- create installation mechanism for Linux
+- create installation mechanism (make file or install script) for Linux
-- create installation mechanism for Windows
+- create installation mechanism (make file or install script) for Windows
-- create installation mechanism for Mac
+- create installation mechanism (make file or install script) for Mac
 - any other improvements you can think of
 - Python version(s)? (this might be pretty big undertaking)